teh-username/envoy-quickly/stage-1/README.md

 without explicitly adding each service as a cluster in our Envoy configuration.

-We can achieve this by configuring our single cluster as follows:
+We can achieve this by configuring our upstream cluster as follows:

 ```
 clusters: